seper-sw/Advanced-SMS-Spam-Detection-using-Deep-Complex-Models-and-Sine-Cosine-Algorithm/Readme.md

 1-SMS Spam Using Machine-Learning Algorithms by Fatima Zohra El Hlouli, Jamal Riffi, Mohamed Adnane Mahraz, Ali El Yahyaouy and Hamid Tairi

- then i used SCA(Sine-Cosine-algorithm) to extract most important features that it's actually implemention of this paper:

  2-Spam detection through feature selection using artifcial neural network and sine–cosine algorithm by Rozita Talaei Pashiri1